AFRO GIRLS DAY 2020

 *Afro Girls Day Archives: We met Mari in New York during the 2017 United Nations General Assembly.
 She shared why girls and women are powerful.

-Tokunbo is an Impact Analyst and the founder of Afro Girls, which inspires girls around the world to be leaders, innovators and changemakers through education initiatives.
+Tokunbo is a Product Manager and the founder of Afro Girls Lead, which inspires girls around the world to be leaders, innovators and changemakers through education initiatives.

 AFRO GIRLS DAY 2019

 Our very first Afro Girls Day was a digital celebration of African girl excellence worldwide!
 In honor of #DayoftheGirl, our 2019 theme was SuperGirls of Africa!
 We highlighted our favorite girls, doing awesometastic work across Africa.